-- 2 The Agent has agreed to perform Agent Services for IADt as specified. - 3 The following definitions apply: - a.
-"Agent Services" means the services described herein - b.
-"Agreement" means this document and all schedules to it; - c.
-"Authorised Officer" means the person specified or any other person substituted by the Institute by notice to the Agent; - d. "commencement date" means the day that the legally binding agreement commences; - e. "contract material" means: any material forming part of or constituting a deliverable that is created, written or otherwise brought into existence by or on behalf of the Agent in the performance of the Agent Services of this Agreement (called "new contract material"); any material that exists at the commencement date and is incorporated into a deliverable (called "existing contract material"); - f. "deliverable" means any document, piece of equipment, data listing or other creation required to be delivered to the Institute in order to complete the performance of the Agent Services; - g. "force majeure" means any event beyond the reasonable control of the party affected and includes an event due to natural causes that happens independently of human intervention; - h. "foreign computer" means a hard disk or other data storage device affixed to a computer or "foreign network" to which other organisations or third parties would have access including to the Institute's confidential information being held by the Agent; - i. "intellectual property rights" or IPR means all copyright, patents and all rights in relation to inventions, trade marks, logos, marks, artefacts, programmes, media and designs; - j. "key personnel" means the representatives of the Agent specified herein - k.
-"Purchase Order" means a duly authorised Institute Purchase Order form which details the instructions to the Agent and to which the terms and conditions of this Agreement shall apply; - "records" means all material including but not limited to books, documents, information, computer software, equipment, and data stored by any means disclosed, or made available, by the Institute to the Agent in connection with the performance of this Agreement or otherwise generated by the Agent in connection with the performance of this Agreement; - m. "the Institute" means IADT n.
-"Institute's consent" means prior written consent [which will not be unreasonably withheld] of the Institute which may be given subject to such terms and conditions as the Institute may see fit to impose.
+- 1 This Agreement is made between Dún Laoghaire Institute of Art, Design and Technology (IADT), Kill Avenue, Dun Laoghaire, Co Dublin, Ireland (the Institute") and [insert agent name and address], hereafter known as "the Agent" - 2 The Agent has agreed to perform Agent Services for IADT as specified. - 3 The following definitions apply: - Agent Services means the services described herein - Agreement means this document and all schedules to it - Authorised Officer means the person specified or any other person substituted by the Institute by notice to the Agent - Commencement date means the day that the legally binding agreement commences - Contract material means: any material forming part of or constituting a deliverable that is created, written or otherwise brought into existence by or on behalf of the Agent in the performance of the Agent Services of this Agreement (called new contract material); any material that exists at the commencement date and is incorporated into a deliverable (called existing contract material) - Deliverable means any document, piece of equipment, data listing or other creation required to be delivered to the Institute in order to complete the performance of the Agent Services - Force majeure means any event beyond the reasonable control of the party affected and includes an event due to natural causes that happens independently of human intervention - Foreign computer means a hard disk or other data storage device affixed to a computer or foreign network to which other organisations or third parties would have access including to the Institute's confidential information being held by the Agent - Intellectual property rights or IPR means all copyright, patents and all rights in relation to inventions, trademarks, logos, marks, artefacts, programmes, media and designs - Key personnel means the representatives of the Agent specified herein - Purchase Order means a duly authorised Institute Purchase Order form which details the instructions to the Agent and to which the terms and conditions of this Agreement shall apply - Records means all material including but not limited to books, documents, information, computer software, equipment, and data stored by any means disclosed, or made available, by the Institute to the Agent in connection with the performance of this Agreement or otherwise generated by the Agent in connection with the performance of this Agreement

+- The Institute means IADT - Institute's consent means prior written consent [which will not be unreasonably withheld] of the Institute which may be given subject to such terms and conditions as the Institute may see fit to impose

-Commencement and duration of agreement:
+4 Commencement and Duration of Agreement:

-- 4 This Agreement supersedes and replaces all previous agreements, arrangements and understanding (if any) between the parties - 5 This Agreement will start on the commencement date and unless earlier terminated in accordance with its terms, shall continue for a 12 month period in the first instance and for 36 months blocks subsequently. - 6 Either party may terminate this Agreement at any time by giving three months written notice to the other party.
-Both parties will remain bound by the Agreement until all work-in-progress Agent Services from outstanding Purchase Orders are completed, unless agreed otherwise by the authorised parties or if the termination was the result of material breach. - 7 This Agreement, and the conditions and regulations which form part of it, is the entire Agreement between the parties.
-If any of employees or agents of either party has agreed anything verbally at any time, this Agreement will always take priority.
+- This Agreement supersedes and replaces all previous agreements, arrangements and understanding (if any) between the parties - This Agreement will start on the commencement date and unless earlier terminated in accordance with its terms, shall continue for a xx-month period in the first instance and for xx months blocks subsequently. - Either party may terminate this Agreement at any time by giving three months written notice to the other party.
+Both parties will remain bound by the Agreement until all work-in-progress Agent Services from outstanding Purchase Orders are completed, unless agreed otherwise by the authorised parties or if the termination was the result of material breach. - This Agreement, and the conditions and regulations which form part of it, is the entire Agreement between the parties.
+If any employees or agents of either party has agreed anything verbally at any time, this Agreement will always take priority.

-Termination
+5 Termination